Health Studies

 Epidemiology is the study or the pattern and causes of health-related outcomes and the application of findings to improvement of public health.
 This course will examine the history of epidemiology and its principles and terminology, measures of disease occurrence, study design, and application of concepts to specific research areas.

-Prerequisite: [HLTB15H3 and HLTB16H3 and any statistics course] or [enrolment in the Certificate in Computational Social Science]
+Prerequisite: [HLTB15H3 and HLTB16H3 and STAB23H3] or [enrolment in the Certificate in Computational Social Science]

 Exclusion: ANTC67H3